* If you are interested in this study please be sure to fill out the form at the bottom of this page

-Osteoarthritis is the most common form of arthritis and is a typical cause of joint pain and disability.
-Osteoarthritis, or OA, occurs when the cartilage in the joint breaks down, causing pain, inflammation and problems moving the joint.
+Osteoarthritis or OA is the most common form of arthritis and is a typical cause of joint pain and disability.
+OA occurs when the cartilage in the joint breaks down, causing pain, inflammation and problems moving the joint.
 The age of onset and progression can vary from person to person, however, most patient's symptoms begin with joint pain and functional limitations.